danielcbit/apcctrl/doc/manual/manual.rst

 -----------------

-If you experienced so problems with the testing procedures, or if you are porting apcupsd to another system, or you are simply curious, you may want to know exactly what is going on during the shutdown process.
+If you experienced so problems with the testing procedures, or if you are porting apcctrl to another system, or you are simply curious, you may want to know exactly what is going on during the shutdown process.

 The shutdown sequence is as follows:

--  apcupsd detects that there is a power problem and it calls ``/etc/apcctrl/apccontrol powerout``.
+-  apcctrl detects that there is a power problem and it calls ``/etc/apcctrl/apccontrol powerout``.
 By default this event does nothing, but it can be overridden to notify users, etc.

--  After the configured ``ONBATTERYDELAY``, apcupsd calls ``/etc/apcctrl/apccontrol onbattery``, which normally sends a message to all users informing them that the UPS is on batteries.
+-  After the configured ``ONBATTERYDELAY``, apcctrl calls ``/etc/apcctrl/apccontrol onbattery``, which normally sends a message to all users informing them that the UPS is on batteries.

--  When one of the conditions listed below occurs, apcupsd issues a shutdown command by calling ``/etc/apcctrl/apccontrol doshutdown``, which should perform a shutdown of your system using the system shutdown(8) command.
+-  When one of the conditions listed below occurs, apcctrl issues a shutdown command by calling ``/etc/apcctrl/apccontrol doshutdown``, which should perform a shutdown of your system using the system shutdown(8) command.
 You can modify the behavior as described in